samanthatan01/PlanPal/README.md

 # PlanPal

-Forget about tracking your event guestlist using a spreadsheet.
+Forget about tracking your events' guestlist using a spreadsheet.
 With PlanPal, you can host multiple events and manage the RSVP all in one place.

 ## Getting Started